How to Use Flux Core on Thin Sheet Metal

 Tips for Improving Your Flux Core Welding Skills

-Improving your flux core welding skills hinges on mastering specific techniques that enhance control and precision.
+Improving your flux core welding skills depends on control, practice, and clear feedback from your welds.

-Start by maintaining a standoff distance of 3/8 to 1/2 inch when welding thin sheet metal with flux core wire.
-This distance helps prevent burn-through.
+Start by maintaining a standoff distance of 3/8 to 1/2 inch when welding thin sheet metal.
+This helps you control the arc and reduce burn-through.

-Before continuous welding, make tack welds by pulling the trigger for just a second or two; this creates stable points and reduces blowout risks.
+Before continuous welding, make tack welds by pulling the trigger for just a second or two.
+These stable points help hold the joint and reduce distortion.

 Frequently Asked Questions